Mani2598/Operating_sys/README.md

-Assignment in Course operating system(OS)
+Assignments in Course operating system(OS)

+mutex_locks.c is about using Mutual Exclusion(MUTEX) locks concepts of operating systems .

+Battleship_game.c uses the concepts of pointers and arrays.